2024 NFL season, Week 1: What We Learned from Chiefs' win over Ravens on Thursday night

 Kevin Patra's takeaways:

 NFL Research: The Bengals lost two fumbles in Week 1 (Tanner Hudson and Charlie Jones on punt return).
-Cincinnati only lost two fumbles throughout the entire 2023 season (best in NFL, tied for lowest by any team in a season since at least 2000).
+Cincinnati lost just two fumbles throughout the entire 2023 season (best in NFL, tied for lowest by any team in a season since at least 2000).

 Houston Texans 29, Indianapolis Colts 27